majd/ipatool/README.md

 then see [issue #30](https://github.com/majd/ipatool/issues/30) (particularly [this comment](https://github.com/majd/ipatool/issues/30#issuecomment-977852648)) for a fix.
-Note that you may need version 1.07.
+Note that you may need version 1.0.7 or later.